Chapter 1: Knocking on Death's Door

-I glared up at the loft.
+Jade wasn’t down yet with her normal good morning.
 “Jade, are you up?”
 Ach, why was my own voice so loud and painful.

 I went down the stairs and outside to the chicken coup that I and some neighbors shared.
 The cool breath of early morning air filled my lungs and I coughed from the sharpness in my lungs.
 One of my neighbors, Kayla Winterborn, was already there collecting eggs for her family’s breakfast, but she didn’t notice.